ROCN™ Sample Test Questions

 (D) Recent completion of an antibiotic course

-4. A patient with a history of lung irradiation 7 months ago notes dyspnea, a nonproductive cough, and fatigue for the past month despite finishing a course of antibiotics last week.
+4. A patient with a history of lung irradiation seven months ago notes dyspnea, a nonproductive cough, and fatigue for the past month despite finishing a course of antibiotics last week.
 The nurse is suspicious of:

 (A) Post-infectious cough